Mohammad H. Ansari

 Mohammad Ansari is a theoretical physicist expert in quantum physics.
 In 2006, he proposed that quantum gravitational effects can be seen on top of Hawking radiation of black hole.
-He was the first winner of John Brodie prize from the Perimeter Institute for Theoretical Physics.
+He was the first winner of the John Brodie prize from the Perimeter Institute for Theoretical Physics.

 In 2015, Ansari and Nazarov proposed a quantum version of the fluctuation-dissipation theorem in quantum heat engines that is an exact correspondence between Rényi entropy and Full Counting Statistics (FCS) of energy transfers.

-Ansari has recently reported a novel symmetry in quantum computation that helps to liberate quantum bits from a fundamental parasitic interactions.
-In 2020, experimenters from IBM Watson Research Center have verified the symmetry and eliminated the redundant interactions between qubits.
+Ansari has recently reported a novel symmetry in quantum computation that helps to liberate quantum bits from fundamental parasitic interactions.
+In 2020, experimenters from IBM Watson Research Center verified the symmetry and eliminated the redundant interactions between qubits.